 As a result of Dobbs v.
 Jackson Women's Health Organization enabling each state to individually regulate abortion, roughly half of all U.S. states have moved to either ban or severely restrict the procedure.
 Several states never removed their pre-Roe bans from their legal code, so those "zombie" bans could again become active once Roe v.
 Wade was overturned.

-Many other states have passed "fetal heartbeat" laws, which ban abortions after the fetus' heartbeat can be detected, which typically occurs roughly six weeks into the pregnancy.
+Many other states have passed "fetal heartbeat" laws, which ban abortions after the electrical pulses that will become the heartbeat can be detected, which typically occurs roughly six weeks into the pregnancy.
 These laws would effectively outlaw abortion entirely, as the majority of women do not yet realize they are pregnant at six weeks.
 While fetal heartbeat bills were nullified by Roe v.
 Wade, they can now enter into effect.

 Information in this section is provided by the Guttmacher Institute:

 Below is a list of each state's abortion laws, including newly passed legislation that has not yet gone into effect.

 Alabama currently has two different abortion bans on the books.
 The first is a "zombie" ban that pre-dates Roe v.
 Wade, prohibits abortions except when the mother's life is at risk, and charges violators with up to $1,000 and a year in prison.
 The second ban, passed on May 14, 2019, similarly, outlaws all abortions except when the mother's health is in danger or the fetus could not survive outside the womb.
 However, this second ban carries penalties of up to 99 years for those who illegally provide an abortion.
 Exactly which law goes into effect remains to be seen.